Grid ref: TL 520 052 (click for o/s map)

 Mouse over links for pictures; click for detail page.

 Ashlyns Farm is a 300-acre family-run organic farm near Ongar.
 It lies in an ancient and largely unspoilt countryside of winding lanes, thick hedgerows and meandering brooks.
-It is a demonstration farm for the Soil Association and a farm trail has been laid out from which you can view the small thickly hedged fields, the lake, the ponds, and the many wildlife-friendly features.
+It is a demonstration farm for the Soil Association and a farm trail has been laid out from which you can view the small thickly hedged fields, the lake ands the ponds.

 From junction 7 of the M11, take the A414 towards Chelmsford.
 Continue over a mini-roundabout, then over a big roundabout and you will see the farm shop on your left.
 From the east the farm shop is on the right about 2 miles past Ongar.